JefersonRezk/Predic-Time-Series-Test/README.md

 # Predic-Time-Series-Test
-This repository contains script that predicts the next customer purchas using a Time series approach
+This repository contains script that predicts the next customer purchase using a Time series approach